South Carolina Center for Rural and Primary Healthcare (CRPH)

 Video 2: A Call to Action: Listen to Women – Ana López - De Fede, PhD

-Dr. Ana López - De Fede provides a call to action to recognize and address the disparities seen in maternal and child health for Black and Latinx individuals.
+Dr. Ana López - De Fede offers a call to action to recognize and address the challenges faced in maternal and child health for various communities.
 Video length 3 minutes.

 #HearTheirVoices!